D0ctro/Portfolio/Projects/DeliveryDriver - Unity/README.md

 These improvements could help make somebody enjoy this little game for longer and would help better my programming skills.

+As for things I would change that are already in the game I have a few things I would change.
+I know this game was just a beginner project for getting used to unity, but even then a few things could be fixed making it better.

+- More realistic driving, meaning your for example not able to turn while standing still or

 ## Code

 ### Driver